jlee1022/482-Group-Project/README.md

 ## 2. Modeling
 -Logical/Functional Viewpoint:
+-Calculations

 ## 3. Sensor Calibration
-Calculations:

 ## 4. Control Design and Simulations
--Coppeliasim, CAD Model, MATLAB and other codes:
+This section should cover the details of the controllers’ design, the controller should elaborate on the system’s requirements.

 ## 5. Checklist
 -Documentations, reports and simulation files:

+## 6. Simulation
+-Simulink diagram, Coppeliasim video, CAD Model, MATLAB and other codes:

-## 6. References
+## 7. References